Backing Local Firms Fund

 The large, multi-partner steering group created challenges related to time management and decision-making clarity.
 However, being flexible and smaller working groups, and clearer reporting structures, although stretched staff capacity, ultimately lead to enhanced efficiency.

 Identifying partner skills early and allocating roles clearly proved essential.
-Effective collaboration among planners, growers, and land officers was critical.
-This project garnered quick support from farmers and engagement with the local community helped to avoid objections.
+Effective collaboration between planners, growers, and land officers was critical.

 Looking ahead for future farms

 Projects of this nature have the potential to substantially enhance the Foundational Economy by strengthening local food systems and facilitating community wealth development.
 By increasing the local production of fresh, seasonal vegetables in a way that supports nature recovery objectives, we can support sustainable rural livelihoods.
-Furthermore, by using public land, such as county farms, can bring important economic, social, and environmental advantages to Wales.
+The project has demonstrated an alternative approach to the use of public assets (county farms) to bring wider, important economic, social, and environmental advantages to Wales.

 The success of the Future Farms pilot has generated a lot of momentum to expand this approach across Wales.
 Future plans for this project include: